-Sections that must execute before the initialization finishes are not affected by the initialize by copy directive.
+Sections that are needed for initialization are not affected by the initialize by copy directive.
 This includes the low_level_init function and anything it references.

 Anything reachable from the program entry label is considered needed for initialization unless reached via a section fragment with a label starting with iar_init\$\$done.
-The --log sections option can be used for creating a log of this process (in addition to the more general process of marking section fragments to be included in the application).
+The --log sections option, in addition to logging the marking of section fragments to be included in the application, also logs the process of determining which sections are needed for initialization.